Admiral

 Step-by-step cleaning:

 - 1. Clean door boot: Wipe the rubber gasket with a cloth soaked in a 1:1 mixture of white vinegar and water.
-Pull back folds to remove trapped debris.
+Pull back the folds to remove trapped debris.

-- 3. Clean drain filter: Open the pump clean-out and remove lint and debris.
+- 3. Clean drain filter: Open the pump clean-out and remove any lint and debris.
 Rinse the filter thoroughly.

 - 4. Run a tub clean cycle: Run the hottest, longest cycle with no clothes, using a washer cleaner or 1–2 cups of white vinegar.

-- 5. Leave door open: After each use, leave the door and dispenser drawer slightly open to allow drying.
+- 5. Leave door open: After each use, leave the door and dispenser drawer slightly open to allow for drying.

-When to call a technician: If odor persists and you suspect hidden leaks or standing water, a professional inspection may be needed.
+When to call a technician: If the odor persists and you suspect hidden leaks or standing water, a professional inspection may be needed.

 Advertisements